Loading...

 Stay Hydrated

-Drink plenty of water before and after your meal as it aids in digestion and helps maintain blood sugar balance.
+Drink plenty of water before and after your meal.
+Proper hydration can aid digestion and help regulate blood sugar.

 healthspan-mbl